Static Media

 Static Media Inc., the business name of 7Hops.com Inc., is an American internet company established in 2012, incorporated in Delaware, and based in Indianapolis.
 It operates ZergNet, a content recommendation business that promotes paid content and is known for its clickbait headlines.
-Most sites that the company owns use the same website model and design, sometimes dubbed "infinite scroll", whereby content is loaded continuously as the user scrolls down.
-For example, scrolling down on the homepage loads more articles in perpetuity (until the user reaches the very first article written for the site).
-Scrolling down on individual articles also does not reach the page footer, instead loading a different, related article, so the user can continue reading content from the site indefinitely without needing to click a new link.
-This is also called "infinite-content pages" or "endless pages".
-The title of one of the brands, Looper, refers to this design.
+Most sites that the company owns use the same infinite scroll based website model and design.

 ZergNet

 Established around 2011, ZergNet's business model, being paid to place links, many of which use clickbait headlines, in third-party online articles at the bottom of ZergNet pages, has been compared to the business model of Outbrain, Taboola, and others.

 The company's investors include Mark Cuban and Greycroft Partners.

 Owned or associated websites

 Static Media owns and promotes the following entertainment websites: